Moving with Dogs – Tips on How to Move Man’s Best Friend

-Moving is exhausting and unpredictable for you and your family, so you can only imagine how stressful it’s for your pooch who is going to be in a crate or a transporter for the whole trip.
+No matter if it’s planned or last-minute moving, it can be exhausting and unpredictable for you and your family, so you can only imagine how stressful it’s for your pooch who is going to be in a crate or a transporter for the whole trip.
 During these days, maintaining a routine and a well-known schedule and training is something they desperately need.
-Take care that their food, potty breaks, and walks should be a regular part of everyday training, as should games and other activities.
+Take care that their food, potty breaks, and walks should be a regular part of everyday training, as should games and other activities because they too can get relocation depression.
 The more you can stay true to your dog’s usual routine, the easier the move will be for them.
-The same goes if you are relocating with a cat.
+The same goes if you are relocating to another state alone with a cat.

 Leave a Quiet Place for Escape